Key dates (2020)

 Step 2: Determine Project Eligibility

 The CPC requires all applicants to submit a Project Eligibility Determination Form (EDF) as the first step in the application process.
-The EDF may be submitted on a rolling basis through the end of day, August 27, 2020.
-Projects involving City-owned property require coordination with the Mayor’s Office and her designated liaison; for City-related EDF’s, communication with the Mayor’s Office is strongly recommended by Friday, July 31.
-All applicants are encouraged to submit EDFs earlier than August 27 in order to ensure sufficient time to prepare a complete proposal.
+Projects involving City-owned property require coordination with the Mayor’s Office and her designated liaison; for City-related EDFs, communication with the Mayor’s Office is strongly recommended by Friday, July 26.
+This requirement do not apply to projects occuring on non-City owned properties.

 EDFs will be reviewed by staff to determine project eligibility.
-Applicants are also encouraged to bring questions about their project conception to the Committee or the Community Preservation Coordinator at any time to obtain input on the concept or design of the project and the information that the Committee will look for in their application.
+Applicants are also encouraged to bring questions about their project conception to the Committee or the Community Preservation Manager at any time, to obtain input on the concept or design of the project and the information that the Committee will look for in their application.

 Step 3: Submit Funding Application